 Although Enter the Eagles (which became known as …and Now You’re Dead in the U.K.) was set to begin filming in July 1997, Michael Wong was due to start filming with his trademark cigar in early August because he was still working on a Van Damme movie titled Knock Off.
 When Michael (who was also in Legacy of Rage) was told that he would have kissing scenes with the Eurasian actress known as Lee Heung-Ying, he joked that no actress is willing to kiss him because he always smoke cigars.
 He stayed in Prague for two months.
 During that period, his wife and two daughters stayed with him for two weeks.
 What’s ironic about him being in this movie is that he previously starred in Theft Under the Sun with Gigi Lai, who replaced Anita Yuen for leading actress status in Destination – 9th Heaven.
 Both movies were filmed around the same time in April, yet Anita was still allowed to be cast as Lucy in Enter the Eagles.

 Speaking of casting mishaps, Michael’s character (Marty) was originally reserved for Takeshi Kaneshiro because Golden Harvest wanted to cater to the Japanese market as well as the Chinese and American ones.
-This decision was officialized as early as March 1996 to have Corey be the director.
+The decision to have Corey be the director was officialized as early as March 1996.
 However, Takeshi and Corey were busy working on Hero.
 By the time that the remake of The Boxer From Shangtung was in the can, Takeshi decided to star in Teddy Chen’s Downtown Torpedoes.
 G.H. didn’t mind since it was one of their movies.
 No harm, no foul.
 Nevertheless, Michael was a better choice to be in Enter the Eagles because he speaks English and he worked with John Woo on a Canadian TV remake of Once A Thief.
-Still, there was still the stumbling block of the movie originally going to begin filming in America as early as July 1996.
+However, there was still the stumbling block of the movie originally going to begin filming in America as early as July 1996.
 Wanting to cast a Japanese actor had slowed things down considerably.

 On April 9 in 1997, Corey and Kot Tong-Ming (the U.S. business chief for G.H.) returned to H.K. to debrief Raymond Chow and Leonard Ho on having signed Shannon.
 She had expressed hopes to visit H.K. before filming began on July 7.
 The reason: to observe the studio where her late father worked and to examine his film career.
 Corey had set a Hellish training regiment to further train her three months before the shoot.
 In 1996, Dorian had made it easier for Corey by taking on the majority of the tutoring.
 In 1997, Corey’s plan included teaching weapon use like long poles and swords.
 She would also have to study Cantonese to handle the mixed language dialogue in the new film.
 Jordan Chan (who played Tommy) couldn’t be more excited.
 He said: “This film has been talked about for a long time.
 The film will be shot in America and Canada.
 I am not afraid I can’t communicate with her.
 Why?
 Her father was Chinese.”